-Because I did it & it failed within a week.
+I built my own shiplap wall with peel and stick vinyl planks & it epically failed within the week.
 That’s right.
 Vinyl planks popping off the wall barely attached with finishing nails.
+It looked DIY and fakity, fake, fake, fake.
 Learn from my mistakes.

-Peel and stick vinyl tiles are for floors
+Peel and stick vinyl planks are for floors

 Vinyl planks are manufactured to be installed on smooth, flat, horizontal surfaces, i.e. a floor.
 Feel your walls.
 They are highly textured.
 How well does tape stick to a brick wall?
 Not well.
 The same goes for vinyl flooring on sheetrock walls.

 Slapping peel and stick vinyl planks on the wall without construction adhesive is asking for trouble.
 “But I am going to nail it after!”
 Bahahaha!
 Go ahead.
 Do it.
 Then come back when they start popping off the wall and I’ll do my “told ya so” dance for you.
 Construction adhesive does not even guarantee it will stay on the wall.